Last update: 11/27/2007

 seem to ignore obvious sound cues during combat.
 But all demos will of course

-play back with sound on any computer which is equipped for it.
+play back with sound on any computer that's equipped for it.

 Sometimes demos are added, deleted, renamed or rearranged.
 Some of the demos

-are recent, others are years old.
-Occasionally an old demo will be replaced by
+are recent, others are several years old now.
+Occasionally an old demo may be

 No cheat codes were used during the recording of any demo.
 None of these demos